Straight from the Heart: A Honest insight into Parenting! Working together as a Family

 - Understanding that life isn’t perfect, it is just about doing your best and improving each day to bring your lives into balance.

-- Don’t fret the small stuff, gives you the energy and resilience to work through the important stuff.
+- Do not fret the small stuff, gives you the energy and resilience to work through the important stuff.

 - Eliminate negative and harmful habits as these don’t lead to a happy, fulfilling life.

-Some of you whom already know me will know that I am a mother of three sons with my eldest being 39 years of age.
+Some of you whom already know me will know that I am a mother of three sons.
 Not being perfect in any stretch of the imagination, just wanting to be the best person I could be, I share with you my experiences and mechanisms I used to cope.

 I go back today to the visions I had of mother-hood and how I wanted to be as a mum.
 It took me 4 1/2 years after becoming married to make the decision to have children.
 I decided that I did want to have children, because I didn’t want to miss out on this once in a lifetime experience and opportunity.

-In 1979, my first baby was born, Matthew and really you can never put the experience into the words to describe this absolute miracle.
+In 1979, my first baby was born, you can never express the experience into the words to describe this absolute miracle.
 I had so many things going on in my head as to how I wanted to provide this tiny miracle with the best life possible.

-One of those being, I didn’t want him to be an only child, as I was an only child and found it very lonely and at times distressing.
+One of those being, I did not want him to be an only child, as I was an only child and found it very lonely and at times distressing.
 I enjoyed being a Mum even though being a first time Mum was to say somewhat challenging.
-I look back now and like most Mums if I had my time over again I would have done things differently, as I did to some extent, with having my second and third sons, Leith and Benjamin.
-No less of a miracle than, that of my first, Matthew.
+I look back now and like most Mums if I had my time over again I would have done things differently, as I did to some extent, with having my second and third sons.
+No less of a miracle than, that of my first.
 However, a little more comfortable each time.

 You may say – “Julie, how would you have done things differently?”
 The main thing here would have been to trust my heart and not allowed outside people who had no idea about my children or circumstances to have a say.
 But as they say it is all a learning experience, with you as the Mum learning, growing and developing with your children everyday.
 There are times when you are their teacher, there are also times when they teach you.